🌊 Introduction: The Rising Tide of Global Flooding

 👥 Does Renters Insurance Cover Flood Damage?

 No, the standard tenant does not cover insurance flood damage.
 Tenants should buy their own flood policy - usually from NFIP - to protect personal property.
+Learn more about whether you really need flood insurance and do you need flood insurance with your home insurance.

 💡 Coverage Includes: